TheOdinProject/curriculum/nodeJS/final_project/advanced_topics.md

 Depending on the app you are building, chances are you might want to limit what kind of resources are allowed on it.
 Content Security Policy (CSP) is a feature that allows you to restrict what resources are loaded on your pages.
 This is important because it can prevent a few common vulnerabilities:

 - **Cross-site scripting (XSS)**: the most common reason why you would want to employ CSP.
 You do not want to allow attackers to freely inject JavaScript into your app and target your clients.
-- **Clickjacking**: attackers could also embed certain HTML elements (such as `<iframe>` to overlay your app UI elements and trick users to click on those elements to perform something destructive.)
+- **Clickjacking**: Attackers could also embed certain HTML elements (such as an `<iframe>`), overlaying your UI and hiding what's really under it.
+A user clicks something, thinking it'll done one thing, but the real button underneath actually does something different instead, such as overlaying a fake "close" button over a "submit" button.

 ### Logging